 Extremely safe body to help protect cabin space during a roll-over

-Every SUBARU boasts exceptional driving stability owing to the low centre of gravity design and suspension system that offers excellent traction.
-In essence, SUBARUs are engineered to have a low risk of a roll-over.
 If the car is involved in a roll-over for whatever reason, the high rigidity of the Ring-Shaped Reinforcement Frames body and deformation of the shock absorbing materials help to prevent cabin space from being compromised.
 The shock absorbing materials used throughout the ceiling and cabin interior, front side SRS airbags/curtain SRS airbags and other safety features also help to reduce any impact delivered to the heads of all passengers.

 Pedestrian Protection and Compatibility